seidenza/carolineseidenzahl.github.io/_pages/about.md

   enabled: false
 ---

-I am an Honors student studying Electrical Engineering and Mathematics with a concentration in Biomedical Engineering.
-I also have a minor in Computational Modeling and Data Science (CMSE).
+I am an Honors student at Michigan State University studying Electrical Engineering and Mathematics with a concentration in Biomedical Engineering, and a minor in Computational Modeling and Data Science (CMSE).

+**Research Interests**
 My research interests include signal processing, inverse problems, and optimization.
-I’m excited about making biomedical imaging more accurate and accessible.
+I am excited about making biomedical imaging more accurate and accessible.

+**Current Work**
+I am a research assistant in the Regenerative Electrode Interface Lab under Dr. Erin Purcell, where I work with electrophysiology and spatial transcriptomics data to study how implanted microelectrodes interact with brain tissue.